How to Start a Customer Loyalty Program

 Some companies use membership cards — these work best for brick-and-mortar stores — while others use membership numbers, email addresses, or other methods of keeping track.
 Whatever medium you choose, make sure it's both secure and accurate.

 Consider porting the double-authentication model over from many online stores and membership sites.
-For instance, you might give your customers a physical membership card, which can actually increase loyalty through the tactile experience, and incorporate the customer's phone number or email address onto the card.
+For instance, you might give your customers a physical membership card (which can actually increase loyalty through a tactile experience) and incorporate their phone number or email address onto the card.
 That way, your customer can still access benefits if he or she leaves the card at home.

 Deliver on Your Promises

 Inform management about the details of the loyalty program, then write out a list of policies and guarantees related to the program.
 If possible, ask your attorney to review the document.
-He or she might point out vulnerabilities or missing information that could get you in trouble.
+He or she might point out vulnerabilities or missing information.

 When you launch your loyalty program, make the policies available, either in a written document or brochure or as part of your website.
 Ask your customers to read the policies thoroughly, so they understand what benefits they get from the program.